 Ariel, 4B: Thank you for teaching us what entrepreneurship is.

-Tom, 4C: I learned how to manage in life and had a lot of fun.
+Tom, 4C: I learned how to manage life and had a lot of fun.

-Tal, 4C: Thank you for supporting and teaching us, hope we meet in the future.
+Tal, 4C: Thank you for supporting and teaching us.
+I hope we will meet in the future.